How to Apply to the Harvard Institute of World Literature Through the GCLR

 How to apply?

-Please begin the process by sending a personal statement (please click here for an example of a good personal statement), writing sample and CV to GCLR Director Sven Spieker on or before Friday, January 19, 2024.
+Please begin the process by sending a personal statementwriting sample, and CV to GCLR Director Sven Spieker on or before Sunday, December 15th, 2024.

 The writing sample, which can be (part of) a past seminar paper or thesis, should not exceed 5000 words and needs to touch on world literature in one way or another.

-Applicants will be notified by the GCLR of its decision in late-January, and will, once they have been accepted apply directly to the HIWL.
+Applicants will be notified by the GCLR of its decision in late-January and then will apply directly to the HIWL, if accepted.
 Please check the HIWL website directly for information about their application process

 Reactions from Past HIWL Participants: